MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/ads.md

 The combination of these properties uniquely defines an expanded text ad.
 The other properties are optional.

-Calling the builder's `build` method creates the ad asynchronously; Bing adds the ad at some point before the script terminates or if you call one of the build operation's methods.
+Calling the builder's `build` method creates the ad asynchronously; Scripts adds the ad at some point before the script terminates or if you call one of the build operation's methods.
 For information about this process, see [What is a builder?](../concepts/builders.md)